Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

 # Objective for the chroniqueur Agent

-### Action Statement
+## Action Statement
-Develop a detailed character profile for Isabella Torres that explores her motivations, conflicts, and interactions with Marcus Reynolds.
-This profile should highlight her role as an economic policy architect in the context of the emerging AI economy.
+Develop a comprehensive character profile for Isabella Torres, including her backstory, motivations, and interaction mechanisms within the Terminal Velocity project narrative.

 ### Source Files
 - Analyze the following files: